Lobos 1707

+Lobos 1707 is a Mexican tequila and mezcal company founded by Diego Osorio in 2020.
+The company is named for the Spanish word for "wolf" and the year that Osorio's ancestor allegedly developed the tequila recipe.

 History

-Actor, Founder and Chief Creative Officer, Diego Osorio, launched Lobos 1707 Tequila in aim to recreate a process inspired by the 16th century voyages of his ancestor with the same name.
+Diego Osorio launched Lobos 1707 aiming to recreate a process inspired by the 16th-century voyages of his ancestor.
 It resulted in bringing Spanish oak barrels filled with Mexican agave liquor back to Spain.
-It was launched on November 18, 2020 in New York, California, and Florida.
+The company was launched on November 18, 2020, in New York, California, and Florida.

-Notably, basketball player LeBron James was an early investor in the company.
-He met Osorio through mutual friend and financial advisor Paul Wachter.
+Basketball player LeBron James was an early investor.
+He met Osorio through financial advisor Paul Wachter.

-On March 19, 2021, Lobos 1707 announces their expansion into the Canadian market, with sales through the Liquor Control Board of Ontario.
+On March 19, 2021, Lobos 1707 announced their expansion into the Canadian market, with sales through the Liquor Control Board of Ontario.

-Products
+Products and design

-Lobos 1707 Tequila and Mezcal are cultivated from 100% blue weber agave and then finished in Pedro Ximénez wine barrels, using the Solera method before bottling.
+Lobos 1707 Tequila and Mezcal are cultivated from 100% blue weber agave and finished in Pedro Ximénez wine barrels, using the Solera method before bottling.
 Product design includes the Osorio Family Coat of Arms and the Agave Wind Rose Compass to represent the union of Spanish and Mexican cultures.